 Roofs endure constant wear and tear from sun exposure and moisture.
 Has your roof already suffered damage from storms or debris?
 Here are some signs to look for that will help you know when it’s time to replace your roof.

 You most likely can’t avoid algae growth.
 The spores land on your roof and start to grow.
 Fortunately, if you treat algae quickly, you can avoid having to replace your roof.
-On the other hand, once you have algae has spread, you will need to replace your roof.
+On the other hand, once algae has spread, you will need to replace your roof.
 You can eliminate algae in its early stages by having your roof cleaned by roofing contractors in St.Albert .

 It’s only a matter of time until every homeowner will need to replace their roof.
 Even if a roof has been properly maintained, if it is more than 50 years old, it may be safer to replace than repair.